Related Post

 Good luck.

-gorillas said in June 13th, 2009 at 12:59 pm
+June 13, 2009 at 12:59 pm

 Agree with Jeremy.
 My computer tends to run all of these processes in the background that eat up memory.
 For example, Ipod helper or something for an Ipod that I haven’t used for years on my laptop.
 And all kinds of things I installed at one time are now still looking for updates, silently, invisibly running as a process, eating memory.
 Firefox is also terrible if you have several windows running it never cleans up its memory usage, you have to close it and re-open if it has been open for awhile.
 I want to try an Ubuntu Linux laptop myself but not ready yet and it would have to be supplemental to my main one.

-hialeah computer pc laptop repair said in July 11th, 2009 at 1:42 pm
+July 11, 2009 at 1:42 pm

 There is certainly a downside of having a laptop.